curtcorum/MuSE/README.md

 3. Copy the downloaded  folder "T2_big_pickle" and paste it inside the "Example_data" folder.

 # Jupyter Notebook
+Requires jupyter, jupyter-lab or equivalent environment to run.
+I.e. jupyter not included.

 Run the jupyter notebook "test.ipynb" to replicate results.

 # Paper